 At the February 2019 Summit, the Assembly adopted the Guidelines for Development of Specific Commitments and Regulatory Cooperation Framework for Trade in Services and the new Roadmap for Finalization of the AfCFTA negotiations.
-June 2021 is the deadline to finalise the development of schedules of specific commitments in the five priority sectors.
+The Assembly has set June 2022 as the deadline to finalise the development of schedules of specific commitments in the five priority sectors, including legal scrubbing.